PixelMister/Pokengine/docs/Utilities/battle-ai.md

 `;routines noob,rain;`

 This line is added to the trigger that initiates the battle via jcoad.

-This keeps the base “Noob” behavior but adds rain-setting as a priority — perfect for giving even early trainers some personality.
+This keeps the base “Noob” behavior but adds rain-setting as a priority - perfect for giving even early trainers some personality.

-!!! warning "Default Behaviour"
+!!!
+Warning

     You must explicitly include the default behavior (e.g. noob), even if the trainer class already has it by default.
 If no routine is provided, the system falls back to the routine set on the specific trainer used (as defined on the website).
 If that doesn’t exist either, the AI will default to using random moves.